frconor-ebook/meditations/_posts/2025-04-15-palm-sunday.md

 It\'s said that many of the martyrs, when they were arrested and they went to prison, they went with as much joy as if they were being led to a banquet.
 Our Lord goes with that same promptness and joy as a manifestation of His love for each one of us.

 "Far off now," we\'re told in *The Way of the Cross*, "are the days when the words of the Man-God brought light and hope to men\'s hearts, those long processions of sick people whom He healed, the triumphant acclaim of Jerusalem when the Lord arrived, riding on a gentle donkey.
 If only men had wanted to give a different outlet to God\'s love!
-If only you and I had recognized the day of the Lord" (Josemaría Escrivá, *The Way of the Cross*, First Station--Jesus is Condemned to Death).
+If only you and I had recognized the day of the Lord!"
+(J. Escrivá, *The Way of the Cross*, First Station--Jesus is Condemned to Death).

 This week, even if you bring little children and just point out to them the Stations of the Cross or the title under the Stations or just the pictures, and they go quickly with just a little aspiration from one Station to another, they\'re already learning about the Passion of Christ.
 They\'re already learning about this practice of the Way of the Cross.
 They\'re already learning about the humility of Christ.